After $8,617 bill, RG&E customer wants answers

 “And then all of a sudden I get like five bills dated for January of 2023, and it bumps it from $600 to $4,000 to $8,000.”

 It was actually six bills and her due balance was for $8,617.
-Fearing her utilities will get cut off, Chambers says she’s spent hours on the phone with RG&E. She has just paid $666 towards the $8,617 bill to keep things on.
+Fearing her utilities will get cut off, Chambers says she’s spent hours on the phone with RG&E on three separate occasions.
+She has just paid $666 towards the $8,617 bill to keep things on.

 “All they could tell me is they saw a spike at the end of August.
 And they couldn’t explain to me how much this spike cost,” said Chambers.